conoro/tiktok-rss-flat/README.md

     * Enable GitHub Pages for your new repo
     * Change the `ghPagesURL` in postprocessing.py from "https://conoro.github.io/tiktok-rss-flat/" to your URL
     * Add the TikTok usernames that you like to subscriptions.csv
+    * Make sure to enable Actions in the Actions tab

 * It's set to run once per hour and generates one RSS XML file per user in the rss output directory.